Juno-nominated artist, Jaylene Johnson, creates music that makes you "listen more closely" (CD Baby), putting her own quirky, yet

-You’ve probably heard Winnipeg native Jaylene Johnson's music on shows like Pretty Little Liars, Degrassi: The Next Generation
+insightful slant on life, love and matters of faith.
+Her songs have been heard on shows like Pretty Little Liars, Degrassi: The Next Generation

-A head-on collision in late 2004 took her off the road and stage for a number of years.
+A head-on collision in late 2004 took Jaylene off the road and stage for a number of years.
 During this time, she signed a co-publishing deal with

 Casablanca Media Publishing and fell in love with co-writing.
 An avid collaborator, she has co-penned songs recorded by artists including

-“As a songwriter, I love to cowrite across genres, but have been feeling the internal pull as an artist, to go deeper with my own work and
+“As a songwriter, I love to cowrite across genres, but had been feeling the internal pull as an artist, to go deeper with my own work and

 record music that makes room for longing, questions and doubts, as well as declarations of what my faith means to me.”